 You can apply at the Embassy of the country where you want to go.
 First-time applicants have to submit the application form along with the required documents in person.
-Frequent travellers may submit their application and documents via an agent or a travel agency.
+Frequent travelers may submit their application and documents via an agent or a travel agency.

 It is recommended you apply for a visa at least 3 weeks before your travel date to meet any processing delays.

 Paying the visa